 It’s 65 miles between London Stansted and Heathrow airports.
 Don’t book travel that requires you to make that journey if you can avoid it.
 If you can’t avoid it, I recommend allowing at least six hours between flights so that you have enough time to travel to Heathrow from Stansted.

 The only direct option is bus service provided by National Express.
 The buses are similar to the ones used for the Stansted to London service, but this journey will take at least two hours.
-Keep in mind you are flying into or out of Terminals 4 or 5 the bus could take up to 30 minutes longer than Terminals 2 or 3.
+Keep in mind that if you are flying into or out of Terminals 4 or 5 the bus could take up to 30 minutes longer than Terminals 2 or 3.
 Traffic can also cause delays especially on Sunday afternoons and rush hour during the week.
 You can save money buying a ticket in advance.
 Check schedule and pricing here.

 If you are not worried about the cost, there is the option to take a taxi or car service to Heathrow from Stansted.
-I recommend that Suntransfers.
-They include unlimited waiting time in case of a flight delay and allow you to cancel for free up to 48 hours in advance (or for a small fee add the option to cancel up to the time of your transfer) if things charge.
+I recommend Suntransfers.
+They include unlimited waiting time in case of a flight delay and allow you to cancel for free up to 48 hours in advance (or for a small fee add the option to cancel up to the time of your transfer) if things change.
 There are no credit card fees, and tolls and gratuities are included in the quoted price.
 Click here to check prices on Suntransfers.

 Note: There is no direct train or shared van shuttle between Stansted and Heathrow.

 Getting to London from Stansted